 - Make sure to show your intentions in advance.
 Use your turn signals properly and give other drivers some time to adjust to your intentions.

-- Watch, watch and watch.
+- Watch, watch, and watch.
 It doesn’t matter whether you enter a lane moving from the curb or from another lane, whether you want to pass or turn – always check that the lane you are switching to is clear using both rearview and side mirrors.
 If there are more than two lanes on your side of the road, you should check for another car aiming at the same gap you have planned for yourself, so look two lanes further.
 Also, remember about your blind spots and check them by looking over your shoulder.
 Search for motorcyclists and bicyclists, as they are the least visible road users.

 - Adjust your speed to the speed of traffic flow in the intended lane and make sure there is plenty of space for your car to move in.
-Avoid cutting in and be ready to react if somebody cuts you off or the vehicle behind you brakes suddenly, while you are changing lanes.
+Avoid cutting in and be ready to react if somebody cuts you off or the vehicle behind you breaks suddenly, while you are changing lanes.
 Keep in mind that during the maneuver you need to simultaneously control what is going on in front of you and on the side that you are switching to.

 - Run another mirror check right after you entered the intended lane.
 You need to be sure there is no other vehicle quickly approaching your car.
 Also, don’t forget to turn off signals to inform other drivers that you have completed the maneuver.
 Give yourself enough time to observe the road situation before starting a new maneuver like turning or changing your lane again.
 Check if you perform the maneuver correctly and safely by watching this video.

 As you may notice, many of the tips that can save your life are based on recommendations given in local operator’s manuals.
-And this is the great reason for you to review the traffic regulations of your state again.
+And this is a great reason for you to review the traffic regulations of your state again.
 You can do it easily and even have some fun by taking our convenient sample test illustrated with multiple useful images.
 Do pass the test for your state to learn how to reduce car crash risks!